Akshat-Jain2004/REgister_Dog_Website/README.md

-Random Dog Images and User Management
-This project combines a fun way to browse random dog images with a robust user management system, including user registration and a list of registered users.
+Random Dog Images and User Management (Used Inner CSS & JavaScript) This project combines a fun way to browse random dog images with a robust user management system, including user registration and a list of registered users.
 The application uses Firebase for user authentication and Cloudinary for image storage, ensuring scalability and reliability.

 Features: